Non-Surgical Alternatives for Thumb Osteoarthritis

 Surgery for osteoarthritis of the thumb often includes ligament reconstruction with a tendon and bone removal

-Much of the research and attention of surgery for thumb osteoarthritis centers around the removal of the trapezium bone at the base of the thumb.
+Much of the research and attention on surgery for thumb osteoarthritis centers around the removal of the trapezium bone at the base of the thumb.
 The surgery is called a trapeziectomy.

-The trapeziectomy can be performed with variations to the technique.
+The trapeziectomy can be performed with variations of the technique.
 First is the removal of the bone.
-Some procedures will include a ligament reconstruction to strengthen the compromised anatomy and filling the void left with a forearm tendon.
-For patients with thumb arthritis being recommended to surgery the term interpositional arthroplasty or commonly referred to as trapeziectomy with LRTI would likely be recommended as a surgical choice.
+Some procedures will include a ligament reconstruction to strengthen the compromised anatomy and fill the void left with a forearm tendon.
+For patients with thumb arthritis being recommended for surgery, the term interpositional arthroplasty or commonly referred to as trapeziectomy with LRTI would likely be recommended as a surgical choice.

 - In the treatment of basal joint arthritis of the thumb, recent studies suggest equal outcomes with regard to long-term pain, mobility, and strength, in patients undergoing either trapeziectomy alone or trapeziectomy with ligament reconstruction and tendon interposition (LRTI).